FNNDSC/oxidicom/README.md

   be resolved, see https://github.com/Enet4/dicom-rs/issues/477
 - If _CUBE_'s response times are slow, then `oxidicom` will experience backpressure and its memory usage will start to balloon.
+- If a PACS retrieve was triggered twice, even though the first one was successful, the file will be overwritten in CUBE's storage, but the second registration will fail.
+  Assuming the file sent by PACS did not change, the operation is idempotent.

 ## "Oxidicom Custom Metadata" Spec